Joshua Dreller, Sr. Director, Content Marketing @ Skai

 One of the best ways to help users decide if they want to enable tracking is to give them a good reason.
 Marketers may not realize that they can customize some of the messages in the pop-up to consumers better understand how the app is going to use the data.
 This can help increase your opt-in rates.

-Over the last 20 years, online marketers have sometimes been criticized by traditional [offline] marketers for relying too heavily on uninspiring, programmatic tactics to drive one-time consumer action and not enough focus on building their brands which can impact long-term consumer behavior.
+Over the last 20 years, traditional [offline] marketers have sometimes criticized online marketers for relying too heavily on uninspiring, programmatic tactics to drive one-time consumer action and not enough focus on building their brands which can impact long-term consumer behavior.

 We know that brand building has been proven over decades of studies to increase awareness, trust, loyalty, and myriad other benefits.
 Ultimately, having a solid brand has proven to impact the bottom line, just not in the instantaneous way that direct response (DR) advertising does.
 Some marketers even call brand marketing delayed response as a complimentary term to direct response marketing.